RememberOfLife/mirabel/README.md

 * network: if we try to send data on a client connection that just closed, segfault
   * could send an event to the send queue to make it deconstruct and release a closed connection, just as in the network client the sendqueue should be the only one editing that info
   * in both client and server watch out that the recv client isnt using the sock while send queue deconstructs it
-* bug: can not select among multiple frontends, try with fallback text
-* switching from a frontend that once had a game running to another game crashes the frontend by set_game, not realiably reproducable so far

 ## todo
 * problem with plugins